naderAsadi/CLHive/README.md

 evaluator.fit()
 ```

-Evaluators can also be passed to `Trainer` for automatic evaluation after each task.
+Evaluators can also be passed to `clhive.Trainer` for automatic evaluation after each task.

 ```python
 trainer = Trainer(